Tour Croatia+ trip

 DAY 11

-Visit salt pans in Ston, enjoy oyster tasting and stop in the beautiful green oasis of Trsteno
+Visit salt pans in Ston, enjoy an oyster tasting, and visit Trsteno

 DAY 12